kingosticks/mopidy-tunein/README.rst

 ..
 Or, if available, install the Debian/Ubuntu package from `apt.mopidy.com
 .. <http://apt.mopidy.com/>`_.

 Some radio streams may require additional audio plugins.
 These can be found in the gstreamer plugin packages for your system.
-For versions of Mopidy prior to v2.0.0, these might include:
+For Mopidy v2.0.0 and later, these might include:
- * `gstreamer0.10-plugins-ugly`
+ * `gstreamer1.0-plugins-ugly`
- * `gstreamer0.10-plugins-bad`
+ * `gstreamer1.0-plugins-bad`
- * `gstreamer0.10-ffmpeg`
+ * `gstreamer1.0-libav`
-For Mopidy v2.0.0 and above, use the gstreamer1.0-plugins-* packages instead.

 Known issues